VOX PATHFINDER 15 (V9158)

 THE WIRING

 VOX created a wiring oddity (below).
-From the board a 22 gauge (#1) speaker wire carries the high-level signal to the jacks on the back panel.
+A 22 gauge (#1 in photo) speaker wire carries the high-level signal to the jacks on the back panel.
 This is standard practice to let you use the head to power a separate speaker cabinet.

-The oddity is that a skimpier wire (#2) returns from the rear jacks to carry the signal down to the 8" driver.
-The issue is that this return wire is very thin, half the diameter of the other.
-I realize the Pathfinder only outputs 14 watts, but choking down the wire going to the driver doesn't make sense...as it adds unnecessary resistance and inductance to the output signal.
+The oddity is that an even skimpier wire (#2) returns from the rear jacks to carry the signal down to the 8" speaker.
+This return wire is very thin, half the diameter of the other.
+I realize the Pathfinder only outputs 14 watts, but choking down the wire gauge going to the driver doesn't make sense.
+Why add unnecessary resistance and inductance to the output signal?
 Considering the attention VOX paid to the rest of the amp this is a puzzler.
-Did VOX use a tiny wire to alter the frequency response intentionally?
+Did they use a tiny wire to alter the frequency response intentionally?

 BELOW:The final layout with Nichicon PW, Elna Silmics, Schottky diodes, and K73-11s.